-If the name of the contract packager appears with the phrase 'produced for [name/brand of retail company]', it is the contract packager who is the initial distributor/producer and therefore the party subject to registration and system participation.
+If the name of the contract packager appears, e.g. with the phrase "manufactured for [name/brand of retail company]", it is the filling party/contract packager who is the initial distributor/producer and therefore the party under obligation under the Verpackungsgesetz.

 Everything at a glance: You will find all answers to all common questions in our overall FAQ: